till213/GuetzliImageIOPlugin/README.md

 Alternatively you can open the top-level __GuetzliImageIOPlugin.pro__ file in Qt Creator and build the projects as usual, for instance with __CTRL + B__ (__CMD + B__ on macOS).

-This will build all projects, including the GuetzliImageIOPlugin and the GuetzliSimpleGUI.
+This will build all projects, including the GuetzliImageIOPlugin and the SimpleGuetzliGUI.

 The GuetzliImageIOPlugin will be located at